codenameRy/Automated-Testing/README.md

 * [Sinon](http://sinonjs.org/) - Library used to spy over functions, emulate built-in functions and more.

 These libraries are suitable for both in-browser and server-side testing.

-Browser Variant: The full HTML page with these frameworks and pow spec: